Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 To learn more about vital wheat gluten, check our article Vital Wheat Gluten: The Magic Touch for Pizza Dough.

-If you’re using gluten-free flour, note that the texture and elasticity will not be the same.
+If you’re using gluten-free flour, note that the texture and elasticity will differ.
 Because gluten-free flour is less stretchy than standard pizza flour, it’s vital to press your dough instead of rolling it to expand it out.

 To make gluten-free flour more elastic and better texture, you can prove it in the fridge for over 24-48 hours before adding your yeast.
 This way, you can get stretchy, smooth flour without forming gluten.